 When ready to install, remove the protective packaging.

 Do a visual inspection of the bike bollard and ensure that the plastic plug (A) is intact.

 Insert the steel rebar (B) into the bottom holes of the bike bollard.
-This will anchor the bike bollard in
+This will anchor the bike bollard in the concrete.

 Lower the bike bollard into the designated location until it reaches the masking tape.